Skip to main content

 Instructions

-List issues in a JIRA sprint.
+List issues in one JIRA sprint (get sprint IDs from jira_sprint_list).
 Accepts an optional JQL filter.
 Returns YAML.
+For every issue on a board regardless of sprint, use jira_board_issues instead.
 Mirrors omni-dev atlassian jira sprint issues.

 Input Schema